How to wipe a laptop easily and securely

 Back up important data

-The first thing you must do is to ensure all of your files and folders are backed up and organised, do you don't wipe anything that you may need at a later date.
+Before using any storage management tools, the first thing you must do is to ensure all of your files and folders are backed up and organised, so you don't wipe anything that you may need at a later date.
 Even if you don’t think you’ll ever access the data in future, you may need to reference something hidden away in archives in the distant future.

 There are a few ways of doing this and the most practical for you will depend on how much data you need to copy.
 If you are backing up files selectively, or there aren't many of them and you have a fairly good internet connection, then backing up to the cloud is an option.